OldhamMade/oldhammade.github.io/_drafts/programming-tips-you-never-get-told.md

+---
+layout: post
+title: "Development tips for new programmers"
+tags:
+- development
+published: true
+---

 Commits:

-PMs want the ticket number.
+Project Managers want the ticket number.
 Devs want an outline of what you changed.
-Keep it simple.
+Keep it simple and concise, but do try to include relevant information.

 Regular Expressions:

-If your language of choice has the option, ALWAYS use "verbose".
-If not, place each logical chunk of your regex into a list, each list item on a new line, and use a comment to describe what that chunk is doing.
+If your language of choice has the option, **always** enable the `verbose` flag.
+If this isn't available, try to place each logical chunk of your regex into a set of strings, each item on a new line, and use a comment to describe what that chunk is doing.
 Implode the list into a string to use it.

+Regexes are often "write once, read never".
+They're complex, they are extremely succinct, and it can be very hard to capture the *why* behind the actions being taken.
+The `verbose` flag allows you to structure and comment your intention, which anyone looking at the code (including your future self) will be thankful for.

 You are not a good programmer: